bM7tcHF88GBxDni/github-actions-testing/Readme.md

 ### Actions

-- custom app for the GHA platform that does a frequently repeated task.
+- custom app/plugin for the GHA platform that does a frequently repeated task.
 Use an action to help reduce the amount repetitive code you write in your workflow files

 ### Writing Workflows: https://docs.github.com/en/actions/using-workflows